 much stress on your lower body—such as using an arm ergometer, a machine that

 just works your arm muscles; or riding a recumbent bicycle, a type of bike with

 a seat that looks like a chair—are especially good for pregnant women.
 You may

 also want to try special exercise classes for pregnant women or other

 low-impact activities such as swimming or walking.

 If exercise and changing the way you eat keep your

 blood sugar within a target range, you will not need to take diabetes medicine.
 If you need to take insulin, make sure you have a

-quick-sugar food with you when you exercise in case
+quick-sugar food, such as 3 or 4 glucose tablets or 3 pieces of hard candy, with you when you exercise in case

 symptoms of low blood sugar.
+Symptoms of low blood sugar include sweating, blurred vision, and confusion.
 If you think that your

 blood sugar is low, stop exercising, check your blood sugar level, and eat the